Get

 3. Teach Your Children to Be Respectful

-In the same way your Corgi needs training to be better around children, so too does your child need training to be around your dog.
+Just as your Corgi needs training to be better around children, your child needs training to be around your dog.
 Teach them not to grab at the dog as a means of standing up and not to aggressively chase the dog.
 Even a friendly Corgi can react if it feels threatened.

 Your child should know not to startle your dog and to give it space if it wants to chill out of the way.